marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 Will NRT replace `Maybe<T>`?
 For "Category 1" programmers, NRTs offer a better alternative to `Maybe<T>`.
-On the other hand a lot of people that start in "Category 1", slowy begin to embrace more FP apporach.
+On the other hand a lot of people that start in "Category 1", slowly begin to embrace more FP approach.
 Usually people start by using `Maybe<T>` fluent interface to transform one `Maybe<T>` value into another.
 After some time they take a leap and switch to writing in a more functional fashion.